 It is acceptable to use an apostrophe where clarity is needed when referring to letters or symbols as objects.

 Dot your i’s and cross your t’s.
-(Dotting your is might look a little confusing!)
+(Dotting your is and crossing your ts might look a little confusing!)

 a’s and u’s are different to each other.
-(If written as as and us it would look very confusing on the page.)
+(If written as as and us it wouldn’t make sense.)

 Now you’ve worked your way through the minefield that is the apostrophe, have you seen any glaringly obvious greengrocer’s apostrophes?